Best ukuleles 2024: Top acoustic ukes and the best electric ukuleles for all

 To play anything well takes time and practice.
 But generally, yes, ukuleles are fairly easy to play, in that they are light and not at all cumbersome, so almost everyone can hold one properly straight away, particularly if it’s a soprano or concert size you’re looking at.
 Ukes have a relatively short scale so the frets are close together too, meaning that a lot of chord shapes are easy to achieve for small hands.
 It’s also easy to strum with your fingers or a plectrum.

-What are the types of ukulele?
+What types of ukulele are there?

 So far, we've been looking at the soprano uke, which is the most popular and widespread model available.
 But it's not alone in ukedom.
 The concert ukulele is slightly larger by a couple of inches and usually boasts 14 – 17 frets to the soprano's 12 – 15.
 Tuning is the same, but it can be easier for larger-fingered players to get their digits around its slightly bigger frame and fretboard.
 A concert uke should have better bass response too, but the downside is that it's not quite so portable.